 Estimates of transition costs for BZ reconfiguration

 In the file below, please share your estimates of the transition costs per cost category you expect to incur in case of a BZ reconfiguration.
 Please indicate whether you expect your costs to vary across countries and the proposed BZ reconfigurations.
-If this is the case, please provide your cost estimates for each proposed BZ configuration on the following pages.
+If this is the case, please provide your cost estimates for each proposed BZ configuration in the Excel file provided for download further below on this page.

 Please provide a lump-sum cost estimate in the column/field “total personnel costs”.
 Please specify additionally, if possible, these transition costs in terms of full time equivalents (FTEs) for new and existing staff.
 Please further estimate, if possible, the average FTE cost for the respective cost category.
-In case no FTE cost is provided, a country standard rate will be assumed.,.
+In case no FTE cost is provided, a country standard rate will be assumed.
 Transition costs that are not personnel costs shall be included in the column/field “other cost”.

 In the column/field on the estimate of the share of transition costs independent of company size, please insert your estimation of the share of costs that are “fixed” costs of a BZ-split, i.e. which are not dependent on company size.